 The easiest way to perform Auto Setup is to start it manually on the main interface of the device.
-Only two keys, KO (+) and AUTOSETUP, are required to perform Auto Setup.
-The keys are highlighted in
+To start Auto Setup, you must enter the device into MAINTENANCE mode by inserting a PIN code.
+The PIN code is 1234 for all device units.